Our website accessibility objective

 Exceptions and alternative formats

 Where testing or review shows that accessibility criteria are not being met in some part of the website, the web team will take remedial action or will contact the owners of the document to fix the problem.
 In some cases there can be practical difficulties in delivering a solution.
-Currently known exceptions to the website accessibility standards are:
+Contrast and colour

 You can help us to maintain the quality of our website by giving us your comments and suggestions for improvement.
 Please let the web team know if you have a problem using this website.
 We will do our best to investigate and fix any issues as part of our ongoing programme of improvements.